 We may think of the two as separate from each other: the score simply holds a set of instructions for executing the art piece, while the performance itself is the aftermath of said instructions.
 However, contemporary artists Raven Chacon, Gabi Dao, and Lou Sheppard have come together to challenge this very idea, implying that the relationship between the two is actually more dynamic than we think.
 Their work showcases how it is through interpretation and performativity that the score is brought to life and given new meaning.

 Raven Chacon, SFU’s Visual Artist in Residence, gives a fitting introduction to this very complex idea.
 His sound art installation, Still Life No. 4, explores the performativity of identity as it operates against its given narrative or score.
-Chacon’s piece revolves around a Gitxsan Nation drum that had been unsounded since 1948 when it was claimed by UBC’s Museum of Anthropology.
-Tucked away in storage for all this time, it wasn’t until Shabnam Honarbakhsh, Collections Coordinator at the museum, resounded the drum in August 2019 that it was brought back to life.
+Chacon’s piece revolves around a Gitxsan Nation drum that had been unsounded since 1948.
+It wasn’t until Shabnam Honarbakhsh, Collections Coordinator at UBC’s Museum of Anthropology, resounded the drum, at the artist’s request and with permission from the Gitxsan community, in August 2019 that it was brought back to life.
 His artist statement explains that “Still Life No. 4 lets the drum sing, operating against an imposed script of silence and enclosure, and aligning the cultural belonging with its object-lifeforce.”
 The banging of the drum can be heard in four separate sound stations: one in Burnaby at the SFU Gallery, at the Audain Gallery, in one of SFU’s School for the Contemporary Arts’ main offices, and at Western Front.
 The further the station is from the location of the drum, the faster the oscillation pattern of the beat sounds within headphones.
 Chacon intends for this rapid succession to be symbolic of the heavier impact that this silence holds as measured through physical distance.